Using Share Links, Guided Browsing and Freeze Tabs Follow

 We recommend teachers asking students to sign into private URLs before initiating a Focused session that requires a login, but they can specify all necessary URLs if they are known.

 Guide Browsing templates

-Within Guided Browsing, teachers are able to create Focus or Filter Session templates which can be saved and reused when needed.
+Within the Guide browsing feature, teachers are able to create focus or filter session templates, which can be saved and reused when needed.

 Creating a new Template